peppemas/jsmake/README.md

 **Platform**
 ```
-Platform.isWindows()    // return true if it's a windows platform
+Platform.isWindows()    // return true if running on windows platform
-Platform.isWindows64()  // return true if it's a windows 64 bit platform
+Platform.isWindows64()  // return true if running on windows 64 bit platform
-Platform.isLinux()      // return true if it's a linux platform
+Platform.isLinux()      // return true if running on linux platform
-Platform.isMacOS()      // return true if it's a MacOS platform
+Platform.isMacOS()      // return true if running on MacOS platform
-Platform.isFreeBSD()    // return true if it's an Android platform
+Platform.isFreeBSD()    // return true if running on Android platform
-Platform.isIOS()        // return true if it's a IOS platform
+Platform.isIOS()        // return true if running on IOS platform
 ```

 **Logging**